 Project Based Learning

-Project Based Learning has been introduced this year to widen and extend the curriculum; to inspire curious learners, foster a collaborative based approach to interdisciplinary learning, to develop independent learning and to expand and develop pupil experience.
+Project Based Learning was introduced as an important part of our curriculum to widen and extend the learning experience of our children; to inspire curious learners, foster a collaborative based approach to interdisciplinary learning and to develop independent.